Now Is the Time to Raise Your Voice for Grizzly Protections

 Earthjustice attorneys have spent decades fighting to give grizzlies their chance at recovery.
 Here’s what to know about this keystone species and how we’re working to continue their restoration.

 Outside of Alaska, the grizzly bear is currently listed as “threatened” under the Endangered Species Act.
-The U.S. Fish and Wildlife Service will determine this January whether to continue this listing for grizzly bears in the lower 48 states (most grizzly populations are in Wyoming, Idaho, and Montana, and rarely in Washington).
+In January, the U.S. Fish and Wildlife Service decided to continue this listing for grizzly bears in the lower 48 states (most grizzly populations are in Wyoming, Idaho, and Montana, and rarely in Washington).
 Grizzlies still face significant threats to their survival due to loss of key food sources from climate change, killing by humans, hostile state management practices, and habitat fragmentation from human development.

-Earthjustice successfully fought off efforts to delist the Greater Yellowstone population, part of a broader campaign to protect grizzlies from human-caused killing and habitat destruction.
+Earthjustice successfully fought off efforts by the first Trump administration to delist the Greater Yellowstone population, part of a broader campaign to protect grizzlies from human-caused killing and habitat destruction.

-But this year, grizzlies’ federal protections are again hanging in the balance as the government considers petitions from Wyoming, Idaho, and Montana to delist the species.
+The most recent attempt to delist the bears came from Wyoming, Idaho, and Montana, who petitioned the government to remove grizzlies from the endangered species list.
+In rejecting those petitions, the U.S. Fish and Wildlife Service noted that the best available science shows that threatened grizzly bears are not yet fully recovered.
 Delisting grizzlies under the current state management policies would spell disaster for these bears.
 For example, removing federal protections could allow increased lethal management of grizzly bears that come into conflict with livestock, and likely allow for trophy hunts.

 A grizzly on Dunraven Pass in Yellowstone National Park.
 (Eric Johnston / NPS)